AlaaMezian/Strategy-Technique-Spring/README.md

 # Strategy Techniqu Spring Framework

-provide prpoer implementation based on user request
+provide proper implementation based on user request

 this repository containt an example on how to use strategy in a dynamic way ,where a user can  provide some info in the request that will make the application choose/provide a service implementation in run time  based on what the user want and provided in the request